 Chase no longer discloses any of its processing rates, but they offer a choice of either flat-rate pricing or interchange-plus.
-Their flat-rate pricing plan is designed for small businesses, and the rates are comparable to those charged by Square (see our review).
+Their flat-rate pricing plan is designed for small businesses, and the rates are comparable to those charged by Square.
 You’ll have to ask if you want interchange-plus pricing, and you’ll probably also have to meet a certain (undisclosed) minimum monthly processing volume.
 Note that the flat-rate pricing plan does not include a monthly account fee, while you’ll have to pay $10.00 per month for the lower interchange-plus rates.
 We also recommend that you avoid dealing with the company’s sub-ISOs, if at all possible.

 Overall, we’re quite pleased with Chase Merchant Services.
 The company has a solid reputation and ethical business practices.
 While I doubt they can give you the level of personal attention you’d get from a smaller processor, the competitive rates, fair contract terms, and state-of-the-art technology might be enough to make up for it, depending on the needs of your business.
 Chase Merchant Services earns a 4.5 out of 5 stars rating for its excellent terms, solid business practices and up-to-date processing hardware.